opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/sourcing_data.rst

 Uploading a file
 ----------------

-This method consists in directly uploading a file into the platform, in order to attach a static file to a new dataset.
+This method consists of directly uploading a file into the platform to attach a static file to a new dataset.

 1. In Catalog > Datasets, click on the **New dataset** button.
 2. Click on the **Add a source** button.
 3. Click on the **Upload a file** button.
-4. Choose the file to upload into the platform.
+4. Choose the file to upload to the platform.
 5. Click on the **Open** button of the file selection window.

 .. admonition:: Caution
    :class: caution

    The size limit for a file is 240Mo.
-If your file is too big you can compress it before uploading it in the platform (see :ref:`Supported compressed file formats<supportedcompressedformats>`).
+If your file is too big, you can compress it before uploading it to the platform (see :ref:`Supported compressed file formats<supportedcompressedformats>`).

 .. admonition:: Note
    :class: note

-   It is possible to simply drag and drop the file after steps 1 and 2, instead of following the whole file selection procedure.
+   It is possible to drag and drop the file after steps 1 and 2 instead of following the whole file selection procedure.

 .. _sourceremotedata: